shagu/ShaguTweaks/README.md

 All tweaks are made to the default interface and might not take effect if you already replaced some of the elements with other addons.

-All addon settings can be controlled in game via the "Advanced Options*" button on the Main Menu (*Esc*).
+All addon settings can be controlled in game via the "Advanced Options" button on the Main Menu (*Esc*).
 Every of the listed features below, can be completely disabled in that menu in case you don't like it.

 ## Installation (Vanilla, 1.12)